 Digital transformation requires changes in company culture.
 And these changes involve investments that may initially impact the budget.
 By holding a hackathon, the organization will be updated on technological trends and become solutions to reduce costs and time in processes.

-Today, speed and agility on the blockchain niche are central to driving business value, making hackathons a valuable tool for accelerating organizational change and fostering a quick-march, customer-centric, can-do culture.
+Today, speed and agility in the blockchain niche are central to driving business value, making hackathons a valuable tool for accelerating organizational change and fostering a quick-march, customer-centric, can-do culture.

-Many innovative businesses managers learn how hackathons can help blockchain companies because they recognize the value of developing a self-sustaining, positive ecology around them.
+Many innovative business managers learn how hackathons can help blockchain companies because they recognize the value of developing a self-sustaining, positive ecology around them.